Miu Tsai Tun: Geography

 Miu Tsai Tun is 333m in height.
 To the south lies a famous mountain called High Junk Peak.

 Access

-High Junk Peak Country Trail runs through the foot of Miu Tsai Tun, west of the Summit.
+The High Junk Peak Country Trail runs through the foot of Miu Tsai Tun, west of the summit.
 It is possible to access the summit of Miu Tsai Tun from entrances on the High Junk Peak Country Trail.
 The path to the summit is rather rugged and not maintained by the government, so proper footwear is advisable.